 Inca Trail permits

-- Machu Picchu entrance ticket: Similar to the Salkantay trek, this ticket is necessary as it allows you to enter the citadel after the hike.
+- Entrance Ticket to Machu Picchu: Just like with the Salkantay Trek, this ticket is essential as it grants you access to the Inca citadel at the end of your journey.

-Please be aware that Inca Trail permits sell out quickly, especially during high-demand months such as June, July, and August.
-We recommend booking for several months to ensure you secure the necessary permits on your desired dates.
+Important: Keep in mind that Inca Trail permits sell out quickly, especially during peak season, June, July, and August.
+We highly recommend booking 4 to 6 months in advance to secure the necessary permits for your preferred travel dates.

 So, which one to choose?

-Both the Salkantay Trek and the Inca Trail are two of the best routes in the world that will lead you to Machu Picchu.
-The choice depends on your preferences, available time, and fitness level.
-Both options will allow you to live a unique experience in the Peruvian Andes.
-Here, we give you a list of the best routes to Machu Picchu:
+As you can see, both the Salkantay Trek and the Inca Trail are among the best routes in the world to reach Machu Picchu.
+Your choice depends on your personal preferences, available time, and fitness level.
+Both options offer stunning landscapes and the chance to live an unforgettable adventure in the Peruvian Andes.

 Why Choose Salkantay Trail?